 Yes they do.
 They're also best when served cold.

-I like to use a pastry scraper to get clean and even cuts, but you could also use a non serrated knife.
+I like to use a pastry scraper to get clean and even cuts, but you could also use a sharp knife.

 It brings me so much joy to see you make my recipes. 🙂